 When Grant died, Adams offered up a bitter epitaph: “He had no right to exist.”

 With thanks to The Education of Henry Adams by Carl Becker in the American Historical Review, April 1919 and Henry Adams and the Age of Grant by Brooks D. Simpson in the Hayes Historical Journal 1989.
-There’s a new biography of Henry Adams called “The Last American Aristocrat: The Brilliant Life and Improbable Education of Henry Adams” by David S. Brown.
+There’s a recent biography of Henry Adams called “The Last American Aristocrat: The Brilliant Life and Improbable Education of Henry Adams” by David S. Brown.
 You can help independent bookstores and the New England Historical Society by buying it here.
+This story was updated in 2021.